medicine with healthcare technology

 Hear directly from Microsoft, OSIC and PwC on new possibilities in healthcare.

-Anonymized data is encrypted and transferred and stored in a secure, digital vault that’s monitored continuously to prevent public access.
+Anonymized data is encrypted, transferred and stored in a secure, digital vault that’s monitored continuously to prevent public access.

 The platform performs automated, multi-stage quality control and anonymization of metadata before ingesting images and data sets.